 These close relatives of llama and alpaca, native to South America, are visible all over the park.
-They’ll be lazily grazing grass on the side of the road or scratching the legs in the middle of the road.
+They’ll be lazily grazing grass on the side of the road or scratching their legs in the middle of the road.

 If you’re driving a car in Torres del Paine, make sure to break or – even better – stop if you notice some guanacos close to the side of the road.
 As we were told when renting our car for our Patagonia itinerary, if there’s one, there will be others, and they tend to jump in front of the car.

 Guanacos are big animals, a meter high at the shoulder, and they live in herds.
-Usually these herds consist of several females and youngsters, and one male.
+Usually, these herds consist of several females and youngsters, and one male.
 If you see a single guanaco roaming around, it’s most probably a male who doesn’t have his herd yet.